crewlinker/protoc-gen-dynamodb/README.md

 - [ ] COULD make it configurable on how to handle nil/empty fields like stdlib json package
 - [ ] COULD support pk/sk method generation for fields that are message types, as long as the message has textencoding interface of some sort
 - [ ] COULD allow customizing the encoder/decoder options.
 But this will probably cause the package to be inconsistent, which options are usefull anyway?
-- [ ] COULD improve usability of FieldMask encoding, instead of slice of strings of the field names in proto definition, could/should be the dynamodb attribute names.
-But this probably means implement another version of the fieldmaskpb.New() function.
-But https://pkg.go.dev/google.golang.org/protobuf/types/known/fieldmaskpb#Intersect states that "field.number" paths are also valid

 ## Hardening Backlog